wsydney76/elementmap5/README.md

 Not performance optimized.

-Does not support deprecated element types (like categories, tags, globals, etc. Some dead code is still.)
+Does not support deprecated element types (like categories, tags, globals, etc. Some dead code is still there.)

 Only supports core element types (as plugins like super table or commerce are not yet available right now).